conan-io/docs/getting_started.rst

     $ file.html # or open the file, double-click

 .. image:: /images/conan-info_deps_html_graph.png
-    :height: 310 px
-    :width: 200 px
+    :width: 400 px
     :align: center

 Searching Packages
 ------------------

 The remote repository where packages are installed from is configured by default in Conan.
-It is called Conan Center (configured as
+It is called Conan Center (configured as `conan-center` remote).
-:command:`conan-center` remote) and it is located in Bintray_.

-You can search packages in Conan Center using this command:
+If we search for something like ``open`` in `ConanCenter <https://conan.io/center>`_ we could find different packages like:

 .. code-block:: bash

-    $ conan search "open*" --remote=conan-center
-    Existing package recipes:

     openal/1.18.2@bincrafters/stable
-    openal/1.19.0@bincrafters/stable
     openal/1.19.1
     opencv/2.4.13.5@conan/stable
     opencv/3.4.3@conan/stable
-    opencv/3.4.5@conan/stable
-    opencv/4.0.0@conan/stable
-    opencv/4.0.1@conan/stable
-    opencv/4.1.0@conan/stable
     opencv/4.1.1@conan/stable
     openexr/2.3.0
     openexr/2.3.0@conan/stable